JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 ### Pre-scan: `_prescan_written_globals`

-Run once at the very top of `elaborate()`, before any statement is really elaborated;
+Run at the top of `elaborate()`, right after `_check_no_local_binds_wire_name` and before any statement is really elaborated.
+Because of that check, a name the pre-scan classifies as a wire can never also be a local binding;
 returns `(written, read)` sets of resolved global-wire keys, stored as `self._written_globals` / `self._read_globals`.
 A side-effect-free `ast.walk` over the function body (via the same `_resolve_global_wire` / `_resolve_module_wire_name`